mural, painting, art education, African refugees, African art

 African Languages and Societies | Art Practice | Bilingual, Multilingual, and Multicultural Education

 Schoenborn, Carrie and Eggers, Jill, "Mural, Painting and Art Education Project with African Refugees and the African Community Center of West Michigan" (2008).
-Student Summer Scholars.
-Paper 6.
+Student Summer Scholars Manuscripts.
+6.